USAP Zimbabwe Profiles

 Harvard Medical School & MIT '11

-Tafadzwa Muguwe Tafadzwa Muguwe is an intern in internal medicine at Mount Auburn Hospital and also serves as a resident tutor for undergraduates in Cabot House at Harvard College.
-He graduated in May 2011 with a M.D. degree from the Health Sciences and Technology (HST) program at Harvard and MIT.
+Tafadzwa Muguwe Tafadzwa Muguwe is an associate in the healthcare practice at McKinsey & Company in Palo Alto, CA. Previously he completed residency in internal medicine at Mount Auburn Hospital in Cambridge, MA and also served as a resident tutor for undergraduates in Cabot House at Harvard College.
+He received his M.D. degree from the Health Sciences and Technology (HST) program at Harvard and MIT.
 Tafadzwa hails from the Midlands city of Gweru where he was born.
+His year is not complete without a trip to the hometown.
 He completed Ordinary and Advanced Level at Kutama High School and entered Swarthmore College on a full scholarship, graduating Phi Beta Kappa with a B.A. in biology.
 At graduation he received the Ivy Award, 'given by vote of the faculty to the senior man outstanding in leadership, scholarship, and contribution to the college community'.
-He subsequently spent two years as a Zimbabwean Rhodes Scholar in Oxford where he read for M.Sc. degrees in immunology and global health.
-Upon completion of his internship at Mount Auburn Hospital, Tafadzwa plans to train in ophthalmology at the Massachusetts Eye and Ear Infirmary.
+He subsequently spent two years as a Rhodes Scholar in Oxford where he read for M.Sc. degrees in immunology and global health.
+Tafadzwa is a marathon-enthusiast and has completed 4 races to date.
+He closely follows professional tennis and soccer.
+As far as American sports are concerned, Tafadzwa is certifiably a failed graft.
+He is more than happy to chat with anyone, please feel free to reach out.

 Anywhere "Siko" Sikochi